LLMscribe/ShogScript/README.md

 **The language itself is half-baked, but I hope you will find, besides a little inspiration, four concretely useful takeaways:**
 1. An idea of the kind of starter/activation/initialization prompts you’ll need to design in order to consistently jump a fresh GPT-4 into a custom pseudocode session.
 2. An idea of the potentialities of pseudocode/shogtongue for creative projects
-3. Two of my latest prompts: one is in the recursive_story_gen folder; the other is embedded in Section 6 ("Proof of Concept") of the ShogScript_Stories_Whitepaper.md.
+3. Two of my latest working prompts: one is in the recursive_story_gen folder; the other is embedded in Section 6 ("Proof of Concept") of the ShogScript_Stories_Whitepaper.md.
 Both are fun little engines.
 4. My shogtongued writing teacher heuristics-injections to help improve your GPT-4 output, located at the very bottom of this file.

 ## Overview